ProjecRz/HubRz/Documentation.md

 You can also use an *``array/table``* to attack using multiple methods.

 ``lua
-local methods = {"Chat", "Table", "Teleport", "Remote"}
+local methods = {
+  "Chat",
+  "Table",
+  "Teleport",
+  "Remote"
+  }
 HubRz:Dos(methods)
 ``